IBM/cics-bundle-maven/README.md

 A collection of Maven plugins and utilities that can be used to build CICS bundles, ready to be installed into CICS TS.

 This project contains:
  - `cics-bundle-maven-plugin`, a Maven plugin that authors CICS bundles for deploying resources into CICS TS.
 It supports a subset of bundleparts, including Java assets.
+Read the [Maven doc](https://ibm.github.io/cics-bundle-maven/plugin-info.html) for information about this plugin's goals.
  - `cics-bundle-reactor-archetype`, a Maven archetype that provides a simple reactor build that contains a CICS bundle and a Dynamic Web Project (WAR).

 ## Supported bundlepart types